dilawar/ncbs/handbook/student_handbook.markdown

 requirements, at the discretion of the Biology Subject Board.
 Requests for this may be submitted via Head Academics.

-**Annual Work Seminars and Journal Clubs:** Students are expected to present a formal AWS which will be evaluated by their TAC.
+## Annual Work Seminars and Journal Clubs
+ Students are expected to
+present a formal AWS which will be evaluated by their TAC.
 The first such presentation will typically be scheduled during the student's second year in the programme.
 Students are required to coordinate their